rack/rack/README.md

 parameters than this will result in a `Rack::QueryParser::QueryLimitError` exception.
 If this enviroment variable is provided, it must be an integer, or `Rack::QueryParser` will raise an exception.
+If the value is negative, the params limit is disabled.

 The default limit can be overridden on a per-`Rack::QueryParser` basis using the `params_limit` keyword argument when creating the `Rack::QueryParser`.
+Passing `nil` for this keyword argument disables the params limit.

 This is implemented by counting the number of parameter separators in the query string, before attempting parsing, so if the same parameter key is